-BIOS setting Description Setting options Effect Video BIOS cacheable Enabling this setting allows caching of the Video BIOS ROM at C0000h-C7FFFh, resulting in better graphic performance.
-However, if any program writes to this Enabled Activates this function. memory area, a system error may result.
+BIOS setting Meaning Setting options Effect Video BIOS cacheable Selecting Enabled allows caching of the Video BIOS RAM at C0000h to C7FFFh, resulting in better graphic performance.
+However, if any program writes to this memory area, a system error Enabled Activates this function. may result.
 Disabled Deactivates this function.
-Video RAM cacheable Selecting Enabled allows caching of the Video BIOS ROM at C0000h-CBFFFh, resulting in better system performance.
-Enabled Activates this function.
-However, if any program writes to this memory area, a system error may result.
+Video RAM cacheable Selecting Enabled allows caching of the Video RAM at A0000h to AFFFFh, resulting in better system performance.
+However, if Enabled Activates this function. any program writes to this memory area a system error may result.
 Disabled Deactivates this function.
 8-bit I/O recovery time This option slows down the data transfer from PCI to ISA devices to enable cooperation.
-NA No waiting 1 to 8 16-bit I/O recovery time This option slows down the data transfer from PCI to ISA devices to enable cooperation.
-NA No waiting 1 to 4 Memory hole at 15M-16M You can reserve this area of system memory for ROM memory on ISA cards.
+NA No waiting 1 to 8 16-bit I/O recovery time This option slows down the data transfer from PCI to ISA devices to enable NA No waiting cooperation.
+1 to 4 Memory hole at 15M-16M You can reserve this area of system memory for ROM memory on ISA cards.
 When this area is reserved, it cannot be cached.
 The user information for peripherals that need to use this area of system memory usually describes their memory requirements.
 Memory over 16 MByte is no longer available.
 Enabled Activates this function.
 Disabled Deactivates this function.
 Passive release This option establishes compatibility with PCI 2.1.
-It keeps an ISA insert card as bus master from blocking the PCI bus, resulting in a considerable increase in performance.
-Enabled Activates this function.
+It keeps an ISA insert card as bus Enabled Activates this function. master from blocking the PCI bus, resulting in a considerable increase in performance.
 Disabled Deactivates this function.
 Delayed transaction The 32-bit write buffer, which functions like a cache during PCI transfers, is activated or deactivated here.
-To be fully compatible with PCI-2.1, this option should be enabled.
+To be fully compatible with PCI-2.1, this option Enabled Activates this function. should be enabled.
 This speeds up PCI access.
 This option should only be disabled when an older card is causing problems.
-Enabled Activates this function.
 Disabled Deactivates this function.
+AGP graphics aperture Reserves a memory location in the RAM for AGP (accelerated graphic port), into which the memory access will be directed.
+AGP memory access (host cycles) to the reserved area are passed on without delay.
+The larger the value, the faster the textures stored in the main memory can be displayed.
+The value can be 4, 8, 16, 32, 64, 128 or 256 MB.
+The default value is 64 MB.
+The aperture size is a virtual size.
+It does not require the set amount of memory continuously, but only as required by the graphics card.
+4, 8, 16, 32, 64, 128, 256 MB A memory location of the selected size is reserved in the main memory for graphic access.